Gene Spafford: Computer science at Purdue

-Spafford has served on the faculty at Purdue University in Indiana since 1987, and is a full professor of computer science.
+Spafford has served on the faculty at Purdue University in Indiana since 1987, and is a Distinguished Professor of computer science.
 He is executive director emeritus of Purdue's Center for Education and Research in Information Assurance and Security (CERIAS), and founded its predecessor, the COAST Laboratory.
 He has stated that his research interests have focused on "the prevention, detection, and remediation of information system failures and misuse, with an emphasis on applied information security.
 This has included research in fault tolerance, software testing and debugging, intrusion detection, software forensics, and security policies."

 Spafford wrote or co-authored four books on computer and computer security, including Practical Unix and Internet Security for O'Reilly Media, and over 150 research papers, chapters, and monographs.
 In 1996, he received the Award of Distinguished Technical Communication from the Society for Technical Communication for Practical Unix and Internet Security.
+In 2024, his book Cybersecurity Myths and Misconceptions for Addison-Wesley was named to the Cybersecurity Canon Hall of Fame.